 Portland Japanese Garden is in the process of acquiring a campus – located just three miles away from the Garden in nearby Forest Park – as the Japan Institute headquarters to accommodate expanded programming.
 Previously owned by the Salvation Army, the property served as a center for healing for more than 100 years.
 We strive to honor this legacy with the continuation of service to others.

 The purchase should be completed by early spring 2022 and we hope to move into permitting and construction shortly thereafter.
 The property is comprised of four buildings built between 1914-1965 on 3.65 acres of secluded, forested land.
-Portland Japanese Garden has retained architecture and interior design firm, Hacker, and landscape architects, Walker Macy, to reimagine this campus for the Japan Institute.
-Long-time members will recall that Hacker and Walker Macy collaborated with Kengo Kuma to bring the Cultural Crossing expansion to life in 2017.
+Portland Japanese Garden has retained landscape architects, Walker Macy, to reimagine this campus for the Japan Institute.
+Long-time members will recall that Walker Macy collaborated with Kengo Kuma to bring the Cultural Crossing expansion to life in 2017.

 Once completed, the space will accommodate a host of new and expanded programs.
 This includes providing outdoor classrooms for garden workshops, housing artists-in-residence, and hosting culinary events that make use of a full-service kitchen.
 Accounting for supply-chain slowdowns, the hope is to welcome our staff and visitors into the new facilities in the summer of 2024.